TanmoySG/logsmith-monitor/documentation/architecture/notes.md

 ### Tests

-A Snippent on How to Write Tests.
+A Snippet on How to Write Tests.

 Structure